tybens/detect-gpt/README.md

 # DetectGPT: Zero-Shot Machine-Generated Text Detection using Probability Curvature

+## Final Project COS484

+We experiment changing two hyperparameters of the mode: the masked percentage and the temperature of the mask filling model.

 ## Official implementation of the experiments in the [DetectGPT paper](https://arxiv.org/abs/2301.11305v1).

 An interactive demo of DetectGPT can be found [here](https://detectgpt.ericmitchell.ai).